 Degree requirements are subject to change.
 Students wishing to pursue graduate work in French should visit the department's MA Guidelines for the most up-to-date degree requirements.

 The following summary of minimum requirements is expressed in terms of courses.
-Each course represents a graduate seminar carrying two or three credit hours.
+Each course represents a graduate seminar carrying 2 or 3 credit hours.
 Additional coursework may be required by the Associate Chair for Graduate Studies.

 Students and their administrators are equally responsible for making certain that their graduate curriculum satisfies all graduation requirements, both those of the department and those of the Graduate School.
 Every student should accordingly become thoroughly familiar with the Master's Degree Requirements section of this catalog.